AaltoSciComp/blog/content/2025/ucl-rse-visit.rst

 About RSE at UCL
 ----------------

-The RSE team at UCL (the "Collaborations ) is part of Advanced Research Computing Centre (`ARC <https://www.ucl.ac.uk/advanced-research-computing/>`__), which is a department-level organization within the university.
+The RSE team at UCL ("collaborations and consultancy") is part of Advanced Research Computing Centre (`ARC <https://www.ucl.ac.uk/advanced-research-computing/>`__), which is a department-level organization within the university.
 Like Science-IT at Aalto, it is not part of their IT Services, but also not part an